abhishek-kumar-code/Redfish_Public/Specification.md

 ##### ResourceURI Override

-In the following example, use of the ResourceURI Override syntax for representing operation privilege variations for specific resource URis demonstrated.
+In the following example, use of the ResourceURI Override syntax to represent the operation privilege variations for specific resource URIs.
 The example specifies both ConfigureComponents and OEMAdminPriv privileges are required to call a PATCH operation on the two resource URIs listed as Targets.

 ```json
 {